michaelmass/ghf/README.md

 `merge` rule merges the structured content of a file with the provided structured content.
 This will do a merge of data structures like JSON, YAML, etc.

-### append

-`append` rule appends content to a file if it doesn't exist already.
-This is useful to append content to a file without overriding the existing content.

-### prepend

-`prepend` rule prepends content to a file if it doesn't exist already.
-This is useful to prepend content to a file without overriding the existing content.

-### replace

-`replace` rule replaces content in a file if it exists.
-This is useful to replace content in a file without overriding the existing content.

-### copy

-`copy` rule copies a file from a source to a destination.
-This is useful to copy files from one location to another.

-### move

-`move` rule moves a file from a source to a destination.
-This is useful to move files from one location to another.

 ### exec

 `exec` rule executes a command in the file system.
 This is useful to execute commands in the file system.

-### fetch

-`fetch` rule fetches a file from a remote location and saves it in the file system.
-This is useful to fetch files from the internet.

 ### Liscense